pythonindia/inpycon-blog/content/blog/2023/venue-announcement.md

  We are working hard to make this conference a memorable one for you.
 We are also working on a lot of exciting things for the conference, and we will be announcing them soon.

-#### Academic Partner: Blackbucks-CEFT-JNTUH
+#### Academic Partner: Blackbucks-JNTUH CEFT

 We are also excited to announce that we have partnered with the Center of Excellence for Emerging Technologies (CEFT) as our academic partner for PyCon India 2023.
-The CEFT is a joint initiative of BlackBucks and JNTUH to promote research and innovation in the field of emerging technologies.
+The CEFT is a joint initiative of Blackbucks and JNTUH to promote research and innovation in the field of emerging technologies.

 #### How to reach the venue?